1 Auditory localization of the barn owl

 We discover the following properties of an interference circuit (see also [6], [7], [ 8]:

 However, sinusoidal signals do not occur in a nerve network; we find these more in acoustics (example acoustic camera).
-The nervous equivalent is represented by more or less dense pulse trains, whose geometric pulse wavelength and whose geometric pulse spacing (correspondence to the physical wavelength) varies.
+The nerve equivalent is represented by more or less dense pulse trains, whose geometric pulse wavelength and whose geometric pulse spacing (correspondence to the physical wavelength) varies.
 Geometric pulse spacing and geometric pulse lengths are the key parameters of interference networks: they determine almost all imaging qualities (for more see [6]).

 Interferential data addressing works better, the less dense (sinusoidal) the time functions are.
 (Nerve impulses move at speeds in the range of µm/s... m/s, with typical impulse durations of 0.1 ms to 100 ms), find a Table in [8].